-For tax liabilities arising prior to July 22, 1998, an “innocent spouse” could be relieved of the tax liability only if certain specific innocent spouse requirements were met.
-Effective for any tax liability arising on or after July 22, 1998, and for any tax liability that remains unpaid, the IRS applies a less strict set of requirements to obtain innocent spouse relief.
-These standards make it easier to qualify for innocent spouse relief and to prevent abuse of the innocent spouse.
-To obtain innocent spouse relief, one must now elect the form of relief being sought within two years of the IRS beginning the collection of the tax deficiency or assessment.
-The types of innocent spouse relief available to the electing spouse are: Innocent Spouse Relief, Separation of Liability and Equitable relief
+To obtain innocent spouse relief, one must elect the type of relief being sought within two years of the IRS beginning the collection of the tax deficiency or assessment.
+The three types of innocent spouse relief available to the electing spouse are: Innocent Spouse Relief, Separation of Liability, and Equitable Relief.

 Any innocent spouse determination by the IRS is reviewable in tax court.
 Notice of the election for innocent spouse relief must be given to the non-electing spouse who may participate in any hearings on the relief requested.

 Election 1: Innocent Spouse Relief

 To qualify for the Innocent Spouse Relief election, the taxpayer must meet all the following requirements:

 - Filed joint return which has an understatement of tax due to erroneous items.

 - Establish that the at the time of signing the tax return the taxpayer did not know, or have any reason to know, there was an understatement of tax.

 - Taking into account all the factors and circumstances it would be unfair to hold the innocent spouse liable.